Fort Ruger: History

 Fort Ruger was the site of Battery Harlow, armed with eight 12-inch mortars.
 The fort's prominent location on Diamond Head made it a natural fire control station, with several posts built into Lēʻahi Peak.

 The Fort is listed on the National Register of Historic Places, with portions of the site still being used for training by the Hawaii National Guard.

 Few of the original buildings survive.
 The most striking are three sets of stone structures that mark former gates to the fort.
 On the Waikiki side, there is a pair of gateposts on either side of the sidewalk and a square stone bunker across the street with a gun slit in the outside wall and with crenels and merlons along the top, as if it were a battlement in a European castle.
 On the Kahala side is a larger stone gatehouse with rounded edges of the kind popular in the 1930s.
 Between them, on the Kaimuki side, is a purely decorative structure, a circular stonewalled planter with two jagged stone arches intersecting at 90-degree angles.
-It now stands at the edge of the Kapiolani Community College parking lot, but was once flanked by two large gun barrels.
+It now stands at the edge of the Kapiʻolani Community College parking lot, but was once flanked by two large gun barrels.